Aliases for SLC4A8 Gene

 GeneCards Summary for SLC4A8 Gene

-SLC4A8 (Solute Carrier Family 4, Sodium Bicarbonate Cotransporter, Member 8) is a Protein Coding gene.
+SLC4A8 (Solute Carrier Family 4 Member 8) is a Protein Coding gene.
 Diseases associated with SLC4A8 include Voyeurism and Transvestism.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
-GO annotations related to this gene include inorganic anion exchanger activity.
-An important paralog of this gene is SLC4A5.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+GO annotations related to this gene include transporter activity and anion transmembrane transporter activity.
+An important paralog of this gene is SLC4A10.

 UniProtKB/Swiss-Prot for SLC4A8 Gene